brando1607/habitBuilder/README.md

 ### Messages System

+- Chats between two users can be retrieved.
 - Messages can be sent only if the users are friends with each other.
+- Messages can be modified.

 ## Technical Details